UdonK1ng/DSC180AB-Solar/README.md

 </span>
 # <span style="color: #004a99;">Conclusion</span>
 <span style="font-size: larger;">From the figures above, we can see that our models naturally performed better as more samples were added to the graph database.
 Catboost appeared to have the lowest RMSE across all sample levels and both x0 and k parameters.
   Future work involves adding more data to our database in order to make our machine learning models more accurate as it appears like as sample size increases our RMSE goes down.
-We also want to figure out whether parameters x0 and k are independent or can a model be built that predicts both parameters, as there seems to be a negative relationship between x0 and k.
+We also want to figure out whether parameters x0 and k are independent or can a model be built that predicts both parameters, as there seems to be a negative relationship between x0 and k.</span>

   <span style="font-size: larger;">Here are some density graphs that depict the R^2 density for predicting k and x0 individually:</span>

 ![r2_distribution_x0](https://github.com/UdonK1ng/DSC180AB-Solar/assets/97561013/b9cd71b8-d542-4b62-aa4c-6931d76d385b)